fjcloud/transcript-app/prompt.md

 - **Requirements**:
   - Use only vanilla JavaScript (no frameworks like React, Vue, etc.)
   - Use PatternFly 5 CSS framework via CDN for Red Hat branding
+  - Use marked.js library via CDN for Markdown parsing (summaries only)
   - Create a professional, enterprise-grade design
   - Follow Red Hat design patterns and guidelines
   - Implement responsive design (mobile, tablet, desktop)
   - Keep the code simple and maintainable
   - Escape HTML in user content to prevent XSS attacks
-  - Convert newlines to `<br>` tags for proper display
-  - Use `white-space: pre-wrap` for text formatting
+  - Use marked.js to parse Markdown in summaries (Harmony format support)

 ## Build and Deployment